-If your air conditioner was manufactured after January 2010, the R22 refrigerant phase-out probably won’t affect you.
+If your air conditioner was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
 However, if your air conditioner was made before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.

-2) Call an HVAC company to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
+2) Call an HVAC company to replace the parts in your current air conditioning system to help make it compatible with approved air conditioner refrigerant.
 Understand, though, this is not recommended because it could invalidate your warranty(ies).